 The unit works in conjunction with the Domestic Violence Project.
 This project is a grant-funded, community-based effort to support all victims of domestic violence and aims to hold offenders accountable for their actions.
 By working with the YWCA Crisis Services, the Hillsborough County Attorney's Office, and the NH Department of Corrections, this project serves the Manchester Community to better educate everyone about domestic violence, keep victims safe, and hold offenders accountable.

 Domestic Violence Unit

-The Domestic Violence Unit at the Manchester Police Department thinks that you should be aware of the issues and dangers surrounding domestic violence.
-Domestic Violence occurs in many different relationships, socioeconomic backgrounds and cultures.
+The Domestic Violence Unit at the Manchester Police Department thinks you should be aware of domestic violence's issues and dangers.
+Domestic Violence occurs in many different relationships, socioeconomic backgrounds, and cultures.

 There is help and information available for you to break the cycle of violence.
-Examples of relationships where domestic violence occur are:
+Examples of relationships where domestic violence occurs are:

 Check out our

 - "Track" all of your time?

 - Discourage your relationships with family and friends.